adeyomilawal/zombie-port-killer/SECURITY.md

 ### Automated Scanning

-- GitHub Dependabot enabled
-- `npm audit` run on every build
-- Security patches applied within 48 hours
+We use GitHub Dependabot to automatically check for security issues in dependencies and apply patches promptly.

 ---